Backwoods Pork Chops with River Gravy

 This was added to your Recipe Box.

 We pour a river of gravy over these mouthwateringly juicy, fried pork chops to complete our recipe for Backwoods Pork Chops with River Gravy.
-Between the perfectly seasoned pork and the buttermilk-based gravy, we just can't decide what we like best!
+Between the perfectly seasoned pork and the creamy gravy, we just can't decide what we like best!

 What You'll Need:

 - 1/2 teaspoon plus 1/8 teaspoon salt

 - 1/4 teaspoon black pepper

 - 2 tablespoons vegetable oil